ragley/Ragleys-STR/README.md

 2. Open the archive and go to the Wrapper folder
 3. Extract ONLY the d3d11.dll and d3dcompiler_46e.dll to the base skyrim install folder, where skyrimSE.exe is located
 4. Go to the "Game Folder Files" folder in your STR Installation folder.
+5. Extract the SKSE archive.
-5. Open the SKSE folder and select:
+6. Open the SKSE folder you just made and select:
 	- DATA folder
 	- skse64_loader
 	- skse64_1_6_353.dll
 	- skse64_steam_loader.dll
-6. Copy these to your base skyrim game folder where SkyrimSE.exe is located
+7. Copy these to your base skyrim game folder where SkyrimSE.exe is located
+8. Navigate to the Game Folder Files folder within your STR installation
+9. Extract the H. Natural View Tamriel archive.
-7. Go to the NVT folder within the Game Files Folder
+10. Go to the NVT folder you just made within the Game Files Folder
-8. Go to "1.
+11. Go to "1.
 Main File" folder and pick a preset.
 I recommend 2.
-9. Enter the chosen preset folder and copy the contents to your __BASE GAME FOLDER__ (SkyrimSE.exe folder)
+12. Enter the chosen preset folder and copy the contents to your __BASE GAME FOLDER__ (SkyrimSE.exe folder)
-10. Go back to the NVT folder and into "2.
+13. Go back to the NVT folder and into "2.
 Optional DOF Strengths"
-11. Repeat Step 9 with your chosen DOF preset.
+14. Repeat Step 9 with your chosen DOF preset.
 I highly recommend 6.
-12. That should install SKSE and an ENB, unless you have another game modifying your skyrim game with an ENB you wont have to repeat these steps.
+15. That should install SKSE and an ENB, unless you have another game modifying your skyrim game with an ENB you wont have to repeat these steps.
 (But you shouldn't since you should be starting with a clean install.
-13. (Optional Step): For a warmer ENB, in your (Base Game)/enbseries/ replace the enbeffect.fx.ini with my custom one from the files downloaded here.
+16. (Optional Step): For a warmer ENB, in your (Base Game)/enbseries/ replace the enbeffect.fx.ini with my custom one from the files downloaded here.

 ## Management of Creation Club Content
 Skyrim comes with AE Creation Club Content by default, and the creators of STR recommend deleting this content.
 However a number of mods require Unofficial Skyrim Special Edition Patch. to function, but this also relies on CC content.
 The USSEP author has hidden downloads of past versions of the mod, but they are still availible to download through Nexus directly.
 If it is not included in the Wabbajack Install you can get the last AE, non CC dependent USSEP mod here: https://www.nexusmods.com/skyrimspecialedition/mods/266?tab=files&file_id=241103